arbor-sim/arbor/doc/cpp/cable_cell.rst

 Morphologies are constructed from a :cpp:type:`segment_tree`, but can also be generated via the :cpp:type:`stitch_builder`, which offers a slightly higher level interface.
-Details are described in :ref:`cppcablecell-morphology-construction`.
+Details are described in :ref:`cppmorphology-construction`.

 Each cell has particular values for its electrical and ionic properties.
 These are determined first by the set of global defaults, then the defaults